aws-samples/awsome-distributed-training/4.validation_and_observability/5.nsight/README.md

 1. DELAY-PERIOD: Collection start delay in seconds.
 Typically the multi-node workload takes a few seconds before collection of relevant metrics start.
 Typically for distributed training applications delaying by ~30sec avoids having empty gaps in the timeline view of the Nsight report.
 For the NCCL test a delay of less than 5 seconds works.
 You can also specify --duration in seconds to collect metrics.

 2. PATH-TO-SAVE-REPORT: One report is generated per GPU.
 Provide a path to save all reports.
 3. REPORT-NAME-TAG: Unique name tag to group all reports.
+Use %q{} to include environment variables in report names.
 ```
 Here, we are running the Nsight profile with 2 p4de nodes where each node has 4 EFA devices and 8 GPUs.
 The `nic sampler` metrics from all 4 EFA devices show up in every report so it is okay to collect these metrics only for 1 rank.